premradhakrishnan/SSW.Rules.Content/rules/store-your-secrets-securely/rule.md

 ---
 Most systems will have variables that need to be stored securely; OpenId shared secret keys, connection strings, and API tokens to name a few.

-These secrets **must not** be stored in source control in plain text – it is insecure by nature, and basically means that it is sitting.
+These secrets **must not** be stored in source control in plain text – it is insecure by nature, and basically means that it is sitting in plain view for anyone to access.

 <!--endintro-->